 Feature package produced for KPBS & Speak City Heights.

-In this collaboration with KPBS reporter Megan Burks, we profiled a mother’s daily journey to get her older son to school on public transit and with no child support for her younger son.
+In this collaboration with a KPBS reporter, we profiled a mother’s daily journey to get her older son to school on public transit and with no child support for her younger son.
 She transferred her children on two buses and a trolley to get near the school and then walk the last mile.
 There were no public restrooms along the route.
 The franchise sandwich shop at the transit center told the mother that restrooms were for customers only.
 Fortunately, her son had a change of pants at school.

 This is just one issue parents may have to get their children to class on time and the school has an epidemic of student absences.
 It’s an issue that creates many problems.
 Foremost, if the child is not there, they will not be learning and may get behind.
 For the school, it’s also a resource issue.
 Absent children equal less government funding, which reduces the resources schools have to curb absenteeism.